chaplinjs/chaplin/README.md

 ### Ost.io
 [github.com/paulmillr/ostio](https://github.com/paulmillr/ostio) is a forum for GitHub projects and a modern replacement for mailing lists.

-Ost.io serves as a good example of a fast service-based application, using *Ruby on Rails* as a lightweight backend ([source](https://github.com/paulmillr/ostio-api/)) that only handles authentication / server-side logic & talks JSON to clients.
+Ost.io serves as a good example of a fast service-based application, using *Ruby on Rails* as a lightweight backend [(which is open-sourced too)](https://github.com/paulmillr/ostio-api/) that only handles authentication / server-side logic & talks JSON to clients.
 In this way, frontend is completely decoupled from the backend which gives the ability to work on both projects in parallel and increases scalability, speed & mainbtability quite a lot.

 ### Tweet your Brunch
 [github.com/brunch/twitter](https://github.com/brunch/twitter) is a simple twitter client.
 It uses Twitter client-side authentication to display user’s feed and to create new tweets.